 These campaigns are popular despite animal agriculture being a leading contributor to climate change and food insecurity.

-Headline after headline reaffirms that the world’s most food insecure populations are also those most harmed by climate-related events— including increased drought, hurricanes, tsunamis, flooding, and other extreme weather events.
+Headline after headline reaffirms that the world’s most food insecure populations are those most harmed by climate-intensified events— including increased drought, hurricanes, tsunamis, flooding, and other extreme weather events.

 Of the current flooding crisis in Chennai, India’s leading meteorologist— along with its prime minister— both link the disaster to human-caused climate change.